gsa-oes/office-of-evaluation-sciences/_work/2-portfolios.md

 ## Overview
-Our portfolios have spanned areas such as supporting small business growth, improving vaccination rates, and increasing educational opportunity.
+Our portfolio has spanned areas such as retirement security, reducing the cost of government operations, improving public health outcomes, and increasing educational opportunity

 <div class="margin-top-4">
   <div class="grid-row grid-gap">